 As I’m sure you know, religious leaders don’t only tell us that certain things are forbidden.
 They also try to convince us that certain things are required.
 If you do attend traditional church services and become a member of a particular assembly, you’ll likely sit through a number of sermons meant to make you feel guilty if you don’t give them a percentage of your money on a regular basis, sermons that completely ignore the fact that the tithe was meant solely for followers of the Old Testament law.
 Christians (Jewish or otherwise) are not supposed to follow the law of Moses, and those who do try to follow any of it are then under a curse and are obligated to follow all of it, according to Paul (that means no more bacon or shrimp or clothes with mixed fabrics or washing your car on Saturday).

 Of course, a true biblical tithe is actually in the form of food or livestock, and only goes to the Levitical priests.
 Unless your pastors are Levites who perform animal sacrifices, they have no scriptural basis for demanding it.
-There’s absolutely nothing in the Bible about the body of Christ having to give a tenth of their money to their religious leaders or organizations (and, as an aside, anyone who tells you one should tithe more than 10% has no idea what they’re talking about since the word tithe literally means “a tenth.”
-It’s no more possible to tithe higher or lower than 10% than it is to give more or less than half of something and still call it 50%).
+There’s absolutely nothing in the Bible about the body of Christ having to give a tenth of their money to their religious leaders or organizations.

-While tithing might not be a biblical idea for today’s believers, what is recorded as having apparently happened among the body of Christ is people giving financial gifts to those in financial need.
+While tithing isn’t a biblical idea for today’s believers, what is recorded as having apparently happened among the body of Christ is people giving financial gifts to those in financial need.
 They didn’t, however, just give money to pastors who simply wanted to live off church members’ hard-earned money or keep the power running in a church building.

 Those church buildings and pastors themselves, by the way, are also a big problem, since modern church services, and the buildings themselves, don’t have any biblical justification for existing in the first place.
 The early church didn’t meet in chapels or temples specifically meant for Christian worship.
 Instead, they met in each other’s homes.
 And a gathering wasn’t a few songs and then a sermon by a pastor.
 There might have been songs, and even a speech or two, but the early church gatherings generally included a meal (“The Lord’s Supper” was a part of a real supper meant to demonstrate the unity of the body of Christ; it wasn’t just a little snack) and discussions (actual conversations rather than just a monologue by one preacher).
 Church buildings didn’t exist until quite some time later, when Christianity became more formal and institutional rather than relational.